 John M. Agrey Award

-The Agrey Award recognizes and honors an individual who has made significant contributions to the state of North Dakota, its citizens and its business community through involvement in transportation.
+The Agrey Award recognizes and honors individuals who have made significant contributions to the state of North Dakota, its citizens and its business community through involvement in transportation.
 Achievements and areas of involvement with transportation may include any mode, but particularly in:

 Nominees will be judged based upon their major achievements in transportation in North Dakota; special service to the State of North Dakota in transportation activities; and transportation activities that bring credit to North Dakota, either nationally or internationally.
 Significant contributions to local communities or the State of North Dakota that are not related to transportation (service clubs, church, government or military, etc.) will also be considered.